MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 This article details how to connect Azure Stack HCI, versions 2408.1 and 2408 node Arc agents to Arc gateway.

-After creating the Arc gateway resource in your subscription, you have two options to enable the new Arc gateway preview features.
+After creating the Arc gateway resource in your subscription, you've two options to enable the new Arc gateway preview features.

 [!INCLUDE [important](../../includes/hci-preview.md)]